kumahq/kuma-website/docs/docs/0.3.2/README.md

 # Welcome to Kuma

 ::: tip
-**Protip**: Use `#kumamesh` on Twitter to chat about Kuma.
+**Protip**: Use `#kumamesh` on Twitter to chat about Kuma, and join the official [Kuma Slack](/community)!
 :::

-Welcome to the official documentation for Kuma, the **Universal Control Plane**.
+Welcome to the official documentation for Kuma, a modern **Control Plane** with bundled Envoy integration.

 Here you will find all you need to know about the product.
-While Kuma is ideal for Service Mesh and Microservices, you will soon realize that it can be used to modernize any architecture.
+While Kuma is ideal for Service Mesh and Microservices, you will soon realize that it can be used to implement modern service connectivity across any architecture.

+The core maintainer of Kuma is **Kong**, the maker of the popular open-source Kong Gateway 🦍.

 The word "Kuma" means "bear" in Japanese (クマ).

 ## What is Kuma?

-Kuma is a universal open-source control plane for Service Mesh and Microservices.
+Kuma is a platform agnostic open-source control plane for Service Mesh and Microservices.
 It can run and be operated natively across both Kubernetes and VM environments, making it easy to adopt by every team in the organization.

-Built on top of [Envoy](https://envoyproxy.io/), Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
-It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require a change to your application's code in order to be used.
+Bundling [Envoy](https://envoyproxy.io/) as a data-plane, Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
+It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments like VMs and Bare Metal.

 While being simple to use for most use-cases, Kuma also provides policies to configure the underlying Envoy data-planes in a more fine-grained manner.
 By doing so, Kuma can be used by both first-time users of Service Mesh, as well as the most experienced ones.